132nd-vWing/ATRM_Brief/Ranges/Range1.md

 ## ADMIN
-Scenario need to be activated via F10 menu.
+Scenario need to be activated via F10 menu. ( "Activate ship targets in Range 1")